/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Welcome Dinner at a local restaurant

-Meeting Point: The tour commences at 5.00pm in the foyer of the Radisson Blu Hotel, Edinburgh City Centre, located in the heart of the Old Town.
-Following a welcome meeting our group leader, Gillian Hovell, will present a lecture to introduce us to the history and archaeology of the northern isles.
+Meeting Point: The tour commences at 4.30pm in the foyer of the Radisson Blu Hotel, Edinburgh City Centre, located in the heart of the Old Town.
+From here we will walk to a nearby venue for a welcome meeting, following which our group leader, Gillian Hovell, will present a lecture to introduce us to the history and archaeology of the northern isles.
 We dine together at a local restaurant.
 (Overnight Edinburgh) D

-• The National Museum of Scotland: Dr Hugo Anderson-Whymark, Curator of Prehistory (Neolithic)
+• Morning Lecture and visit to The National Museum of Scotland: Dr Hugo Anderson-Whymark, Curator of Prehistory (Neolithic)

 • Afternoon at leisure

-This morning we visit the National Museum of Scotland which documents 5000 years of human culture.
-Dr Hugo Anderson-Whymark, Curator of Prehistory (Neolithic) will lead a special tour to prepare us for our travels in Orkney and Shetland.
-Here we discover the early humans who arrived after the last Ice Age (c.12,000 BC), the Mesolithic hunter-gatherers from 8000 BC and their skilfully made stone tools, and the first farmers who arrived with their remarkable new culture in the northern isles and Scotland around 3200 BC.
+Our day begins with a presentation by Dr Hugo Anderson-Whymark, Curator of Prehistory (Neolithic) that introduces us to the prehistory of Shetland and Orkney.He will then accompany up to the National Museum of Scotland which documents 5000 years of human culture.
+Here we discover the early humans who arrived after the last Ice Age (c.12,000 BC), the Mesolithic hunter-gatherers from 8000 BC and their skillfully made stone tools, and the first farmers who arrived with their remarkable new culture in the northern isles and Scotland around 3200 BC.
 The innovations of the Bronze Age (c.2100 – c.700 BC) are here shown in metalworking, while the perilous tribal Iron Age (c.700 BC – AD 500) echoed to the carnyx and glittered with gold torcs that we see.
 The material wealth of the Romans, who advanced north into Scotland even though they never conquered it, is evident in weapons, inscriptions, coins and vessels, although during this time ‘Celtic’ culture remained a vibrant culture.
 Enigmatic Pictish stones are followed by the domination of the Norse Vikings (800s – 1200s); a highlight here is the silver of St. Ninian’s treasure (c.750-825) from the Shetland isle we shall later visit.

 Overnight ferry Aberdeen - Lerwick